Technology Teaching Fellows

 AJ Boydston, Chemistry, Invited TTFI participant Aug.
 2013

-The Office of the Provost in cooperation with the Center for Teaching and Learning is please to offer a week-long institute for faculty who want to redesign a traditional course into a hybrid, blended, or online format.
-Thanks to generous private support faculty will receive monetary compensation and ongoing assistance.
+The Office of the Provost in cooperation with the Center for Teaching and Learning and UW-IT is pleased to offer a week-long institute for faculty members who want to redesign a traditional course into a hybrid, blended, or online format.
+Faculty participants receive monetary compensation and ongoing assistance.

 Dates and details

-Full-time faculty and lecturers, as individuals or teams, from the Seattle campus are eligible and welcome to apply.
-We seek instructors who are committed to truly transforming their course – both in format and design.
-Furthermore, we are especially interested in course transformations that will have broad impacts for undergraduate students (for example, by increasing access to gateway courses).
+Full-time UW Seattle faculty members may apply as individuals or as teams.
+We seek instructors who are committed to truly transforming their courses – both in format and design.
+We are especially interested in course transformations that will have broad impacts for undergraduate students (for example, by increasing access to gateway courses).